Termination of Parental Rights

 Terminating parental rights is a complicated process that should be done with the assistance of a skilled and experienced adoption attorney.
 Joyce Schwensen has worked with countless adoptive families in all types of situations, and she is available to guide you through the process and ensure all the necessary steps are taken.

-The Law Offices of Joyce S. Schwensen assist clients in communities across Washington including Seattle, Bellevue, Kirkland, Redmond, Woodinville, Lynnwood, Edmonds, and throughout Washington.
-Call the Law Offices of Joyce S. Schwensen today or submit your information in the online form to schedule an appointment.
+The Law Office of Joyce S. Schwensen assist clients in communities across Washington including Seattle, Bellevue, Kirkland, Redmond, Woodinville, Lynnwood, Edmonds, and throughout Washington.
+Call the Law Office of Joyce S. Schwensen today or submit your information in the online form to schedule an appointment.